programminghistorian/jekyll/lessons/from-html-to-list-of-words-1.md

 point for the substring.

 As you work, you will be developing separate files to contain your code.
-One of these will be called obo.py (for “Old Bailey Online”).
-This file is going to contain all of the code that you will want to re-use; in other words, obo.py is a module.
-We discussed the idea of modules in [Code Reuse and Modularity][] when we saved our functions to greet.py.
+One of these will be called `obo.py`{.filename} (for “Old Bailey Online”).
+This file is going to contain all of the code that you will want to re-use; in other words, `obo.py`{.filename} is a module.
+We discussed the idea of modules in [Code Reuse and Modularity][] when we saved our functions to `greet.py`{.filename}.

-Create a new file named obo.py and save it to your programming-historian directory.
+Create a new file named `obo.py`{.filename} and save it to your `programming-historian`{.filename} directory.
 We are going to use this file to keep copies of the functions needed to process The Old Bailey Online.
 Type or copy the following code into your file.

 ``` python
 # obo.py